ObjectiveTester/Jester/README.md

 POST
 ----
 Either import some JSON data from 'File -> Import' or create it by inserting keys and values into the empty obejct (this may be a little unstable, with minimal error checking).
 Then click the 'POST' icon.
-There is an option in 'Settings' to only parse GET responses
+There is an option in 'Settings' to only parse GET responses.

 GET